bernhardAxonIvy/doc/source/designer-guide/data-modeling/data-classes.rst

    Choose a namespace for your Data Class.
 The name space lets you create a structure to organize your data.
 Use the dot character '.' to separate the folders from each other.
-The namespace will be visible in the Axon Ivy project tree.
+The namespace will be visible in the |axon-ivy| project tree.

 Data Class Name
    Enter the name of your Data Class.
 Do not use the same name twice in